 These therapy notes on rhomboid major and minor offer sequencing of a session where the rhomboid pattern is the primary complaint.
 With that in mind, this neuromuscular massage protocol and the entire treatment sequence become more effective.

 NOTE: This protocol is for mindful review by an experienced therapist.
-It is not intended to be used for learning without the hands-on training of a professional instructor.
-One should not attempt this without the necessary expertise to understand contraindications.
-It is important to use proper technique so that the treatment is safe and effective.rhomboids-serratus-posterior-superior
+It is intended for learning with the hands-on training of a professional instructor.
+One should only do this with the necessary expertise to understand contraindications.
+Proper techniques are essential for safe and effective treatment.rhomboids-serratus-posterior-superior

 These routines are intended for mindful review by bodywork professionals and are not appropriate as self-care for non-professionals.
 Self-injury could occur.